-In addition to compensation for economic losses such as medical expenses, damaged equipment, and lost wages, the responsible party also may pay damages to cover noneconomic effects such as pain and suffering.
+In addition to compensation for economic losses such as medical expenses, damaged equipment, and lost wages, the responsible party also may pay damages to cover non-economic effects such as pain and suffering.
 A DeKalb County boat accident attorney could assess an accident victim’s situation to evaluate an appropriate amount of compensation when negotiating during settlement talks and at trial.

-The Comparative Fault Rule in DeKalb County
+What is the Comparative Fault Rule in DeKalb County?

 In many situations, a combination of actions may cause an accident.
 If the injured victim may be partially to blame for an accident’s occurrence, that person may still be entitled to recover from other responsible parties.

 According to the state’s comparative fault rule, if a court determines that a plaintiff is 49 percent or less at fault for their injuries, then they may still recover damages.
 In this situation, the injured party may receive an award that the court reduces by their percentage of fault.
 For instance, if an accident victim is 10 percent at fault for their injuries and receives compensation for $50,000 in damages, their total recovery would be reduced by $5,000.

 State law limits the amount of time a boat accident victim has to file a claim for compensation.
 In most cases, a lawsuit must be prepared and filed within two years of the date of the accident or the right to seek damages may be lost.
 If the party responsible for the incident is a government entity, a plaintiff must file an ante litem notice within six months of their accident.